Understanding How to Pack for Your Trek

 Daypack Cover

 In case you don’t have one, we’ll provide a waterproof daypack cover.
 Please be sure to ask for it if you need it.
-It is light green so it’s easier for your guide to find you even at longer distances.
+It is orange so it’s easier for your guide to find you even at longer distances.

 Souvenir T-shirt